The Wheeling Symphony Orchestra is on the GO

 WHEELING, W.Va.– (WTRF) The Wheeling Symphony Orchestra is on the GO.

-The performance is called WSO on the GO and Thursday night’s event is at the Oglebay’s Mansion Museum at 7 PM.
+The performance is called WSO on the GO and Thursday night’s event was at the Oglebay’s Mansion Museum at 7 PM.

-Those in attendance will listen to music by French jazz pianist and composer Claude Bolling.
+Those in attendance listened to music by French jazz pianist and composer Claude Bolling.

 According to WSO Director of Institutional Advancement Betsy Delk, the event is a great way to experience live music in a more intimate setting than the concert hall.